Hahgwehdiyu

-Hahgwehdiyu (also called Ha-Wen-Neyu, Rawenniyo, Hawenniyo or Sapling) is the Iroquois god of goodness and light, as well as a creator god.
+Hahgwehdiyu (also called Ha-Wen-Neyu, Rawenniyo, Hawenniyo, Teharonhiakwako, or Sapling) is the Haudenosaunee god of goodness and light, as well as a creator god.
 He and his twin brother Hahgwehdaetgah, the god of evil, were children of Atahensic the Sky Woman (or Tekawerahkwa the Earth Woman in some versions), whom Hahgwehdaetgah killed in childbirth.

 Hahgwehdiyu created the world from his own body and that of his mother's.
 His outstretched palm became the sky, his mother's head the sun, and her breasts became the moon and stars.
 He made her body the earth, into which he planted a seed, which grew into the maize plant.

 Creation of The Earth

 This version of the creation story is taken from (Converse 1908).

 The Oeh-dah (Earth) was a thought in the mind of the ruler on a great island floating above the clouds.
 This ruler was called by various names, among them Ha-wen-ni-yu, meaning He who governs or The Ruler.
 The island is a place of calm where all needs are provided and there is no pain or death.
 On this island grew a great apple tree where the inhabitants held council.
 The Ruler said "let us make a new place where another people can grow.
 Under our council tree is a great sea of clouds which calls out for light."
 He ordered the council tree to be uprooted and he looked down into the depths.
 He had Atahensic, Sky Woman, look down.
 He heard the voice of the sea calling; he told Atahensic, who was pregnant, to bring it life.
 He wrapped her in light and dropped her down through the hole.

 She was carried down to the waters by a flock of birds and placed on the back of a turtle.
 The water animals worked to bring some soil to the surface, the soil was placed on the back of the turtle and grew to become the island, Oeh-dah.
 Atahensic heard two voices under her heart and knew her time had come.
 One voice was calm and quiet, but the other was loud and angry.
 These were the Do-yo-da-no, The Twins.
 The good twin, Hahgwehdiyu or Teharonhiakwako, was born normally; the evil twin, Hahgwehdaetgah or Sawiskera, forced his way out from under his mother's arm, killing her during childbirth.